Hydrogen modes in KH$_2$PO$_4$ under pressure from ab initio calculation and inelastic neutron scattering: Discussion

 Secondly, INS scattering is also affected by the Debye-Waller (DW) factor, $\exp(-2W) = \exp(-\langle({\bf Q} {\bf u})^2\rangle)$~\cite{furrer2009}, which is determined by the projection of the proton displacement ${\bf u}$ on the neutron momentum transfer ${\bf Q}$, which is perpendicular for bending and stretching vibrations.
 The total proton displacement includes the contribution from all phonon modes~\cite{landaulifshitz5}, and can be larger along the OH-bond, thereby diminishing the DW factor for OH-stretching modes.
 In other words, the along-bond motion of the proton can be considered as having three principal components: the along-bond motion of the oxygen atom, to which the proton is bound, the variation in the instantaneous OH distance, and the along-bond motion of proton in the static potential~\cite{nelmes1987a}, which is given by $u_{\nu}$ at temperatures lower than the vibration frequency.
 As a result, the probability distribution function of protons turns out to be almost isotropic with the measured thermal parameter along the H-bond $u_{\nu}^{\text{expt}} \approx 0.13$~\AA\, at $T = T_c -20$~K~\cite{nelmes1987}.
 Thus, the DW factor for the OH-stretching fundamental modes is approximately the same as for the overtones and combinations of OH-bending modes, $\exp(-2W_{\nu}) \approx 0.07$ with $\omega_{\nu} \approx 320$~meV and $u_{\nu}^{\text{expt}}$, and their relative intensities are determined by the square of the matrix element, as discussed above.
 At the same time, for OH-bending mode fundamentals the DW factor is larger, $\exp(-2W_{\gamma, \beta}) \approx 0.37$ with $\omega_{\gamma, \beta}$ from Table~\ref{table:freqExp} and $u_{\gamma, \beta}$ calculated above, due to the smaller neutron momentum transfer $Q$.
 This is consistent with the line intensities in Fig.~\ref{fig:exp_temp} and Fig.~\ref{fig:exp_pressure}.
 We note that it was earlier shown that multiphonon neutron scattering in hydrogen-bonded materials can have intensity comparable to the one-phonon scattering~\cite{springer1978, mestnik1994, kolesnikov1997, cheng2019}.

-Although KDP becomes a quantum paraelectric at pressures above 1.7~GPa, which is thought to be due to proton tunneling in the double-well potential along the hydrogen bond, we do not see this quantum phase transition in our {\it ab initio} calculation since all nuclei, including protons, are treated as classical.
-On the other hand, the OH-modes from INS also seem to be unaffected by this transition.
-This may also indicate the emergence of the phonon triplet from the transition-independent OH-bending modes rather than from OH-stretching modes.
+Although KDP becomes a quantum paraelectric at pressures above $p_c \approx 1.7$~GPa~(at zero temperature)~\cite{samara1971, samara1987}, which is thought to be due to proton tunneling in the double-well potential along the hydrogen bond~\cite{blinc1966b, abalmassov2013b, abalmassov2016} (the latter is questioned in some works~\cite{tokunaga1987, ichikawa1987, mcmahon1990, sugimoto1991, ikeda1998, endo2002PRL, merunka2007} though), we can not see this quantum phase transition in our {\it ab initio} calculation since all nuclei, including protons, are treated as classical.
+On the other hand, the OH-modes $\nu_1 - \nu_3$ in the range 200 -- 350~meV from INS seem to be unaffected by this transition~(Fig.~\ref{fig:exp_pressure}), whereas their shape changes significantly at the ferroelectric phase transition at $T_c = 122$~K at atmospheric pressure~(Fig.~\ref{fig:exp_temp}).
+At the same time, the width of the OH-bending modes appears to narrow at pressures around $p_c$~(Fig.~\ref{fig:exp_pressure}), which will be studied further in the future.

 To further clarify the question of the identity of OH-modes observed in INS in the region of OH-stretching modes, it is necessary to measure the dependence of the cross section on the neutron momentum transfer $Q$, which is possible at some installations~\cite{kolesnikov2016, hattori2022}.
 Raman spectroscopy, in which the overtones are strongly suppressed due to the small photon momentum transfer $Q$, can also help clarify the situation.